VictorYrotciV/detectron2_vgg_backbone/README.md

 # implemented vgg16 in Detectron2

-Mainly based on code from https://github.com/facebookresearch/detectron2/pull/1584
+Mainly based on code from https://github.com/facebookresearch/detectron2/pull/1584, @ashnair1

 and https://github.com/facebookresearch/detectron2

-After removing maxpool layer in the bottom of vgg backbone, there are 3 main modifications I made to fit my own settings:
+After removing maxpool layer at the bottom of vgg backbone, there are 3 main modifications I made to fit my own settings:

 * Remove the bn layers and set the bias=True in every conv layer of VGG block
 * Add gradient clipping layers following various other implementations, such as [detectron](https://github.com/facebookresearch/Detectron) and [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
-* **Added box_head layers of 2 fc layers following several implementations such as [this repo](https://github.com/tianxianhao/FasterRCNN_VGG16_DC5)**, which is the key to a normal performance.
+* **Add box_head layers of 2 fc layers following several implementations such as [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)**, which is the key to a normal performance.
+Specifically, I used the second (4096, 4096) and third (512x7x7, 4096) fc layers bottom up of the classifier layers of vgg from torchvision.models, following [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), [DA_detection](https://github.com/VisionLearningGroup/DA_Detection), etc. I also modified code from @Shuntw6096 to convert the classifier params of vgg to box_head params.

-**I'm not absolutely sure whether this is the right way to implement vgg backbone in faster rcnn, but my experiment results of using two fc bbox heads matches the results of several previous papers such as [Multi-Source Domain Adaptation for Object Detection](https://arxiv.org/pdf/2106.15793.pdf).
-By the way, I've tested using StandardROIHeads as [Add VGG backbones by ashnair1](https://github.com/facebookresearch/detectron2/pull/1584) pointed out and the performance is indeed very poor.**
+**After the modification, the results should match most experiment results from previous papers using vgg backboned faster rcnn, such as [Multi-Source Domain Adaptation for Object Detection](https://arxiv.org/pdf/2106.15793.pdf) and [Strong-Weak Distribution Alignment for Adaptive Object Detection](https://arxiv.org/pdf/1812.04798.pdf).
+By the way, I've tested using StandardROIHeads.
+As @ashnair1 in [Add VGG backbones by ashnair1](https://github.com/facebookresearch/detectron2/pull/1584) pointed out and the performance is indeed very poor.**